phoebe-project/phoebe2-workshop/materials.md

 If you have any troubles before the meeting, please email us for assistance.
 We'll also have some time during the first morning/coffee break to deal with last-minute debugging.

+### Other Dependencies

+We'll also be using [emcee](https://emcee.readthedocs.io/en/stable/) for fitting, so make sure you have that installed in the version of Python you'll be using.

 # Monday